Passing the skills tests

 Your first attempt at each test is free of charge.
 If you don’t pass within three attempts, you will need to wait 24 months before you can book any further tests – this would mean starting the teacher training application process again, so make sure you have plenty of time to revise in advance.

-Remember, you’ll need to take proof of your application for a teacher training course with you to your skills tests.
+Remember to make sure that you know where the test centre is located and arrive as early as possible to complete identification checks.
+You’ll also need to take proof of your application for a teacher training course with you to your skills tests.
 The evidence that will be accepted is as follows:

 - a welcome letter from a teacher training organisation, for example UCAS Teacher Training or Teach First